May 2012 - Tuscany, 12-night Med Cruise, and Rome

 We took a walk past Trevi Fountain to Pantheon, then to Tazza d'Oro (literally, golden cup) for a cup of the much-touted granita de caffe (iced coffee slush).
 The 2.5 ice-coffee-slush-with-cream came in a small paper cup.
-It was good but we did not make an effort to go back, because gelateria were widely available whenever we craved for a frosty treat.
+It was good but we did not make an effort to go back, because gelateria was widely available whenever we craved for a frosty treat.

-Pantheon and the Piazza Rotunda were crowded with tourists.
+The Pantheon and the Piazza Rotunda were crowded with tourists.
 If the Italian government were to collect a small 1/pp admission fee to the Pantheon, it might be able to make a dent in the national debt.

 We also walked to Campo de Fiori (a bustling flower and vegetable market in the morning) to find the Forno Campo de Fiori (Forno = oven, often used for a bakery's name).
 We bought pizza, focaccia and almond cookies.
-At 5pm, the few pizza and focaccia slices behind the counter were cold, and the clerk did not offer to heat it before giving to us.
+At 5pm, the few pizza and focaccia slices behind the counter were cold, and the clerk did not offer to heat them before giving them to us.
 As a result, the pizza did not taste as good as we had remembered.
 On top of that, the shop also did not resemble what we had remembered from our last visit more than a decade ago.
-In our memory, the shop we went for piping-hot pizza only made and sold pizza, no cookies or fancy bread or sandwiches.
+In our memory, the shop we went for a piping-hot pizza only made and sold pizza, no cookies or fancy bread or sandwiches.
 What had happened?
 Out of curiosity, we did some Googling after we came home.
 What we learned was that the Forno has two parts of business in two buildings.
 One part makes cookies, bread and sandwiches, another part in a building ACROSS AN ALLEY makes pizza.
 That makes sense.
-We saw a building on the campo with a Forno sign and immediately walked in, we did not think of looking for another building across an alley specializing in pizza.
+We saw a building on the campo with a Forno sign and immediately walked in.
+We did not think of looking for another building across an alley specializing in pizza.

 CruiseDay 1 - Cruise embarkation in Rome Photo (5/16/2012, Wednesday):

-Mariner of the Seas was set to sail at 5pm from Civitavecchia port, so we must get on board by 3pm on embarkation day.
-The ship offered transfer from central Rome or Fiumicino airport to Civitavecchia for US$92/pp; a privately booked car service cost about 140 for two; but a train ride on a regional train from Rome to Civitavecchia took 70 minutes and cost only 4.50/pp. Since we are familiar with taking trains in Italy, we naturally took train.
+Mariner of the Seas was set to sail at 5pm from Civitavecchia port, so we had to get on board by 3pm on embarkation day.
+The ship offered transfer from central Rome or Fiumicino airport to Civitavecchia for US$92/pp; a privately booked car service cost about 140 for two; but a train ride on a regional train from Rome to Civitavecchia took 70 minutes and cost only 4.50/pp. Since we are familiar with taking trains in Italy, we naturally took the train.

-After a breakfast of croissant and coffee at our hotel, we went for a brief sight-seeing by walking to Santa Maria della Vittoria church to see one of Gian Lorenzo Bernini's sculpture, St. Teresa in Ecstasy.
+After a breakfast of croissant and coffee at our hotel, we went for a brief sight-seeing by walking to Santa Maria della Vittoria church to see one of Gian Lorenzo Bernini's sculptures, St. Teresa in Ecstasy.
 This masterpiece revived Bernini's artistic career.
 We would get to know more about Bernini after we came back to Rome and visited the Borghese Gallery on the last day of this trip.